nspcc-dev/neofs-s3-gw/docs/authmate.md

 the authmate creates a `SETEACL` session token automatically in case when a user specified the token rule with `PUT` and forgot about the rule with `SETEACL`.

-2. append `--session-token` parameter with the value `none` -- no session token will be created
+2. append `--session-tokens` parameter with the value `none` -- no session token will be created
 3. skip the parameter, and `authmate` will create session tokens with default rules (the same as in `session.json` in example above)